Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

-Unearth the mysteries of the Noasaurus–a fascinating theropod dinosaur hailing from the Late Cretaceous period.
-This carnivorous creature, whose name translates to “Northwestern Argentina lizard,” roamed the Earth over 70 million years ago.
+Unearth the mysteries of Noasaurus–a fascinating theropod dinosaur from the Late Cretaceous period.
+This carnivore dino, whose name translates to “Northwestern Argentina Dinosaur,” roamed the Earth over 70 million years ago.
 Discover its unique characteristics, intriguing history, and the significant role it played in the prehistoric world.

 Today, we’re going to embark on a journey back in time to an era when this captivating theropod dinosaur roamed the Earth.
-This creature is a fascinating subject of study for anyone interested in paleontology.
-Known from only a single partial skeleton, we have still been able to learn much about this dinosaur.
-So, let’s dive in and explore the world of the Noasaurus.
+Noasaurus is a fascinating subject of study for anyone interested in paleontology.
+It is known from only a single partial skeleton.
+However, we have still been able to learn much about this dinosaur.
+So, come along and explore the world of Noasaurus.

 Noasaurus Key Facts